Bakhtiar2000/Bakhtiar2000/README.md

 </p>

 ## 🚀 About Me
 I'm a web developer skilled in crafting visually stunning interfaces.
 Mainly skilled in Front-end development but I can seamlessly handle server-side operations.
-Proficient in HTML, CSS, JavaScript, React, Express js, Node.js, and Mongodb.
-I am a passionate learner and hard worker.
+I am proficient in HTML, CSS, JavaScript, React, Express js, Node.js, and Mongodb.
+I am a fast learner and determined person.
 Let's collaborate and create impactful web applications together!

 ## Skills and experiences:
 ✅ React <br>